ielab/ielab.github.io/_publications/koopman-2017-generating.md

 ---
-authors: [bevan-koopman, "Liam Cripwell", guidio-zuccon]
+authors: [bevan-koopman, "Liam Cripwell", guido-zuccon]
 title: "Generating Clinical Queries from Patient Narratives"
 venue: Proceedings of the 40th annual international ACM SIGIR conference on Research and development in Information Retrieval
 year: 2017